8 National Trails You Need to Add to Your Hiking Bucket List

 "Anna Ruby Falls are actually twin waterfalls located right outside of Helen, Georgia," Erin Moreland, travel blogger at Super Simple Salty Life, tells Best Life.
 "The family-friendly hike to the 150-foot waterfall is less than a mile round trip, meandering through the forest and past boulders and streams on a wide paved trail."

-National historic trails are as long on American history as they are on physical miles.
-But one in particular allows for a relatively approachable way to take in some of the nation's most significant historical sites and monuments in a path that traces the troop movements in the War of 1812.
+One particular trail allows for a relatively approachable way to take in some of the nation's most significant historical sites and monuments in a path that traces the troop movements in the War of 1812.

 "The Star Spangled Banner Trail also offers history lovers non-strenuous hiking at Fort McHenry in Baltimore," travel expert Leslie Carbone of Sancerres at Sunset tells Best Life.
 "You'll certainly get your steps in by walking from site to site in Washington—including the White House, the Capitol, and the Smithsonian's American History Museum—and you'll encounter many monuments and memorials along the way."

 8. North Kaibab Trail National Recreational Trail